Fix: Volume bar stuck on the top left of screen

 This is just a trick to make the notifications appear for a small amount of time.
 Follow these steps to get it done.

 Go to Settings and click on Change PC Settings.
-From there, select Ease of Access and inside it, scroll down and click to the Other Options.
-From the Show notifications for dropdown, select the minimum amount of time (5 Seconds) and that’s it.
+From there, select Ease of Access, and within it, scroll down and click on Other Options.
+From the Show Notifications For dropdown, select the minimum amount of time (5 seconds), and that’s it.
 Now, this headache will be cured.

 volume bar 4